deftio/bitwrench/README.md

 ## Linting
 bitwrench uses eslint for static code checking and analysis.
+Due to bitwrench's age we've kept ";" as a required part of the linting process.
+After running lint you should see no errors or warnings.

 ```bash
 npm install eslint --save-dev